ajaygunalan/newWebsite/content/projects/asimov/index.md

 ---
 title: "Humanoid"
-description: "Developed a service robot at Asimov Robotics for a private bank in India, utilizing advanced hardware and software technologies for interactive tasks and navigation."
+summary: "Developed a service robot at Asimov Robotics for a private bank in India, utilizing advanced hardware and software technologies for interactive tasks and navigation."
+image: "/newWebsite/projects/asimov.jpg"

 ---